simplexspatial/osm4scala/README.md

 | 1.0.7    | 0.9.7  | 2.11     | 2.4 |
 | 1.0.7    | 0.10.2 | 2.12     | 2.4, 3.0 |
 | 1.0.7    | 0.10.2 | 2.13     | NA |

-For example,
-- If you want to import the Spark Connector for Scala 2.11 and Spark 2.4: `com.acervera.osm4scala:osm4scala-spark2-shaded_2.11:1.0.7`
-- If you want to import the Spark Connector for Scala 2.12 and Spark 2.4: `com.acervera.osm4scala:osm4scala-spark2-shaded_2.12:1.0.7`
-- If you want to import the Spark Connector for Scala 2.12 and Spark 3.0: `com.acervera.osm4scala:osm4scala-spark3-shaded_2.12:1.0.7`

 ## Core library
 With Osm4scala, you can forget about complexity of the `osm.pbf` format and think about a **scala iterators of primitives**